flashbots/mempool-dumpster/README.md

 # Working with Parquet

+See this post for more details: https://collective.flashbots.net/t/mempool-dumpster-a-free-mempool-transaction-archive/2401

 [Apache Parquet](https://parquet.apache.org/) is a column-oriented data file format designed for efficient data storage and retrieval.
 It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk (more [here](https://www.databricks.com/glossary/what-is-parquet#:~:text=What%20is%20Parquet%3F,handle%20complex%20data%20in%20bulk.)).

-We recommend to use [clickhouse local](https://clickhouse.com/docs/en/operations/utilities/clickhouse-local) (as well as [DuckDB](https://duckdb.org/)) to work with Parquet files, it makes it easy to run [queries](https://clickhouse.com/docs/en/sql-reference/statements) like:
+We recommend to use [ClickHouse local](https://clickhouse.com/docs/en/operations/utilities/clickhouse-local) (as well as [DuckDB](https://duckdb.org/)) to work with Parquet files, it makes it easy to run [queries](https://clickhouse.com/docs/en/sql-reference/statements) like:

 ```bash
 # count rows